Welcome to Woodlands Academy, Ealing:

 At Woodlands we are proud to be a founding Member of the Grand Union Multi-Academy Trust through which, we partner with Featherstone High School (an Ofsted ‘Outstanding’ school and member of ‘World Class Schools’).

 This partnership brings many benefits to our school.
-We are sharing expertise and resources and in particular benefiting from support with English, Maths, Science, P.E. and Art.
+We are sharing expertise and resources and in particular benefiting from support with English, Maths, Science, French, P.E. and Art.
 This is a fantastic opportunity for Woodlands primary pupils to work with Featherstone High School teachers.
 We have participated in collaborative projects across the two schools and Woodland’s pupils are enjoying the challenge.
 Through the Featherstone School Sport Partnership, our pupils are given more opportunities to get involved with sporting competitions and tournaments with other schools.
 Year 6 also have a specialist Science teacher who teaches them once a week, to help them with their transition towards Science in High School.
+Years 3,4,5 and 6 also benefit from a weekly French lesson taught by a specialist French teacher from Featherstone High School.

 The Trust is able to help us make our resources go further, helping us deliver training sessions, making sure we have excellent IT systems, offering support with finance expertise and increasing our communication with parents.

-Executive Headteacher of Grand Union Multi Academy Trust: Gerry Wadwa
+Executive Headteacher of Grand Union Multi Academy Trust: Nathan Walters

-If you are interested in finding out more about the GU MAT, please contact Gerry Wadwa at:
+If you are interested in finding out more about the GUMAT, please contact Nathan Walters at:

 Address: Featherstone High School 11 Montague Waye, Southall Middlesex UB2 5HF.